How Do I Apply?

 Minimum Age Requirement

 CAO applicants for full-time degrees must normally have reached 17 years of age by the 15 January of the year following entry to UCC.
-If you are younger than this, you can make a special application for exemption from the age requirement must be made in writing to the Admissions Officer, and should preferably be accompanied by a letter of support from the School Principal and a parent.
+If you are younger than this, you can make a special application for exemption from the age requirement.
+Applications must be made in writing to the Admissions Officer, and should be accompanied by a letter of support from the School Principal and a parent/guardian.

 The one examination sitting restriction is applicable for points purposes only and does not affect the separate minimum entry requirements of the National University of Ireland i.e. it is still possible to satisfy the minimum entry and additional programme requirements over more than one year (except in the case of undergraduate entry to Medicine (CK701).

 Allocation/Acceptance of Places

 The CAO will inform all applicants applying on the basis of school Leaving results as soon as possible after the issue of the Leaving Certificate results (usually mid-August) of the outcome of their applications.
 Those offered places will be asked to accept their offer with the CAO by a specified date.
 In the case of an applicant who fails to reply by the specified date, the offer will lapse and the place will be offered to the candidate next in order of merit, other than in exceptional circumstances.